Policy and Procedure for Obtaining a Marriage License:

 - If either applicant is not a U.S. Citizen, a Social Security number or Alien Registration number is required.

-- If both applicants are Florida residents and choose to have the (3) day waiting period waived they must attend and complete a Premarital Preparation Course that must be completed within one (1) year prior to the date of application.
-The completed certificates must be presented at the time the license is issued.
+- If both applicants are Florida residents and choose to have the three (3) day waiting period waived they must attend and complete a Premarital Preparation Course that must be completed within one (1) year prior to the date of application.
+The premarital course provider must be registered with our office before the applicants present the completed certificates at the time the license is issued.
+To verify the provider is registered with our office, please call 863-773-4174 X7282.
 Both applicants must obtain and review or otherwise access the information contained in the Family Law Handbook and sign a statement attesting to the fact.
 The three (3) day waiting period will be waived.
 The cost of the license will be $61.00.

 - Florida residents who have NOT completed the Premarital Preparation Course and do NOT provide a completed certificate will have a (3) day waiting period from the date the license is issued.
 Both applicants must obtain and review the Family Law Handbook or otherwise access the information on the website and sign a statement attesting to the fact.
 The cost of the license will be $93.50.